B2B AND B2C PRODUCT MANAGEMENT: WHAT’S THE DIFFERENCE?

 - Support channels with multiple options including calling or chatting with customer support or reading FAQs.

 Although there is plenty of overlap between B2B and B2C digital product management, they are two distinct entities with different processes and approaches.
-To help clear the confusion, let’s look at the major ways in which they differ:
+To help clear the confusion, let’s look at the major differences between B2B and B2C product management:

 CUSTOMERS AND USERS

+What is a B2C product?
 B2C products are consumer-facing and help users solve their personal needs.
-Social networking apps (Instagram, Clubhouse) or health and fitness apps (Strava, Headspace) are all examples of B2C products.
-In B2C, your focus is more on the end-users as you build the product for one key persona - your user.
+Social networking apps (Instagram, Clubhouse) or health and fitness apps (Strava, Headspace) are all B2C product examples.
+In B2C, your focus is more on the end-users as you build the product for one key persona – your user.
 It simplifies the task, but, unfortunately, not everything is as easy as it seems since some users can be hard to understand.
 With B2C products, managers can’t reach every individual user and ask for their feedback.
 For this reason, the product scope usually originates from analyzing user behavior patterns, identifying gaps, creating vision through user research, and adapting to the changing needs of the users.

 On the other hand, with B2B products, you focus on the client and their users.
 In other words, you build products for two personas: those who make purchase decisions (your customers) and the product users (your customer’s employees).
 That’s why balancing between the needs of the two personas in your product roadmap can be challenging.

+What is a B2B product?
 B2B products are business-oriented and are intended to solve business problems.
-For example, CRM platforms (Salesforce, HubSpot) or cloud providers (Amazon Web Services or Microsoft Azure) are all examples of B2B products.
+For example, CRM platforms (Salesforce, HubSpot) or cloud providers (Amazon Web Services or Microsoft Azure) are all B2B products examples.
 B2B is typically sales-driven.
-That’s why product managers need to understand the sales process, client requirements, and how leads are generated.
+That’s why digital product managers need to understand the sales process, client requirements, and how leads are generated.
 It will help them develop more effective solutions, convince the team and stakeholders to change focus (if there’s a need for it), and adjust the digital product development process accordingly.

 Exciting and brand-new features are great unless it concerns your job and getting things done.
 This is what determines the speed and scope of making changes to your products.
 Let’s consider the two categories separately: